| Anticipatory irrigation This is the sound track from the video

 the evaporation how much water is needed to fill (or partially fill) the

+profile.
 Guessing is a bit hit and miss, but we can make the

 whole process very efficient using a mathematical technique called